 - IDENTIFY accommodations that would minimize barriers and enhance your participation and enjoyment while abroad.
 Keep in mind that due to differing environments, you may need accommodations or assistance abroad that you may not typically need in the United States.

 - GATHER information on each program relating to your individual needs (e.g., arranged and public transportation, housing, alternative test taking, course requirements, etc.).
-UW Study Abroad can work with you to find compatible sites with your interests, and identify accommodations, as well as support systems, in the host country that best coincide with your educational and disability needs.
+We can work with you to find compatible sites with your interests, and identify accommodations, as well as support systems, in the host country that best coincide with your educational and disability needs.

 - CONSIDER your accommodation needs as well as financial assistance, personal assistants, or assistive technology.